lingtalfi/Light_Database/README.md

 History Log
 =============

+- 1.9.3 -- 2020-03-03

+    - fix LightDatabasePdoWrapper->dispatch forgot replace fix for passing only user-defined arguments instead of all method defined arguments

 - 1.9.2 -- 2020-03-03

     - fix LightDatabasePdoWrapper->dispatch passing only user-defined arguments instead of all method defined arguments